View Our Promotions & Save! Read More

 Unusual smells of any kind coming from your furnace are always a red flag.
 Odors coming from your furnace can mean that something is overheating or burning up.
 If you have a gas furnace, there’s also a concern of gas leaking out.
 The smell of rotten eggs, sulfur, or formaldehyde are a major sign that you may have a gas leak.
 Turn the system off, leave your home, and call for help immediately.

 Your furnace should never struggle to turn on for a heating cycle.
 If it seems like your furnace is working hard to turn on or taking longer than usual to turn on, it’s worth getting checked out.
+Don’t ignore these furnace warnings.
 Your furnace should turn on effortlessly whether it is brand new or 10 years old.

 When your furnace has to work harder to turn on, it can use more energy and even pose safety risks for your family.
 Even if your furnace does eventually turn on, something is preventing it from doing so right away and that is a problem.

 You also want to pay attention to the heating output.
 Your furnace should provide consistent heat across your entire home.
-If you find yourself steadily setting the thermostat higher and higher to achieve the same heating results, something is wrong with your furnace.
+If you find yourself steadily setting the thermostat higher and higher to achieve the same heating results, your furnace may need repairs.
 It should be able to keep up with your heating needs all season long across its lifespan.

 There may be an airflow issue or something wrong with either the electric burners or the gas igniter that is preventing your furnace from producing enough heat.
 Inconsistent temperatures from room to room may be a problem with the attached ductwork.
 Both problems are worth addressing to improve your comfort and help you save on energy costs.